chenyongrowan/Onboarding/README.md

 ## R
 1. Basic tutorials.
 There are a TON of "learn R" courses/websites online.
 If you are entirely new to programming/coding, we recommend this course by [Codeacademy](https://www.codecademy.com/learn/learn-r).
 If you have prior experience, you can use the tutorial by [w3schools](https://www.w3schools.com/R/) which will allow you to skip topics you are familiar with.
 If you prefer textbook style rather than a course, you can start with [this](https://bookdown.org/yih_huynh/Guide-to-R-Book/intro.html), Chapters 2 & 3.
-2. Tidyverse/tidyr is the equivalent to pandas in Python.
-A tutorial for tidyverse can be found [here](https://bookdown.org/yih_huynh/Guide-to-R-Book/tidyverse.html), Chapters 4-7.
+2. Tidyverse/tidyr/dplyr are the equivalent to pandas in Python.
+A tutorial for them can be found [here](https://bookdown.org/yih_huynh/Guide-to-R-Book/tidyverse.html), Chapters 4-7.
 3. ggplot2 is the equivalent to matplotlib + seaborn in Python.
 A tutorial for plotting in R can be found [here](https://bookdown.org/yih_huynh/Guide-to-R-Book/introduction-to-graphing.html), Chapters 8-12.
 #### Practice
 4. Seurat is the equivalent of scanpy in Python.
 It is time to practice your skills with a bioinformatics question.
 At this point, you can attempt the [Seurat tutorial](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) with real biological data!